2020PB/police-brutality/reports/Washington.md

 Footage shows an individual, believed by the filmer to be an observer watching protests, walking down a street in front of several officers on bicycles.
 The officers dismount and arrest the individual for unclear reason.
 Two officers pin the individual against a concrete wall.
 At 0:21 in the video, the officers pull the individual back and slam their head into the wall.

-tags: bystander, throw, arrest, push, shove, grab
+tags: arrest, bystander, grab, push, shove, throw

 id: wa-seattle-71